Past Events May 29-June 1, 2024

 Concurrent | ‘I’m Not Good at Math.’

 Test scores have dramatically declined in math – far more than in reading – as a result of the pandemic.
 And parents say they’re most worried about whether their kids are learning the subject.
-A panel of journalists and experts describe what’s at stake and offer tips on the best way to cover the slide in math scores.
+A panel of journalists and experts describe what’s at stake and offer tips on the best way to cover math education issues, including focusing on equity and how to get beyond the ‘math wars.’

 3:15 p.m. - 4:15 p.m.